WITH VIDEO: GOBA pedals into Findlay

 STAFF WRITER

-Motorists on county and state routes may see more cyclists on the roads in the next week and businesses may see an influx of visitors.
+Motorists on county and state routes may see more cyclists on the roads this week and businesses may see an influx of visitors.

-They will reach Tiffin, Upper Sandusky, Bellefontaine and Kenton before heading back to the fairgrounds next Saturday.
+They will ride to Tiffin, Upper Sandusky, Bellefontaine and Kenton before heading back to the Hancock fairgrounds next Saturday.

-Participants in GOBA typically camp in the towns they stay in, but some also take hotel rooms, Rampelt said.
+GOBA riders typically camp in the towns they stay in, but some take hotel rooms, Rampelt said.

 “There’s a lot of supporting the local economy and a conscious effort to do that as you travel through these towns as well,” said GOBA volunteer Larry Jenkins.